 To help students manage their student loans after graduation, federal regulations also require that they complete Direct Loan exit loan counseling.
 Exit loan counseling is available online at www.studentaid.gov under the "Loan Repayment" tab.

-The timing to complete an Exit Counseling form is:
+The timing to complete an Exit Counseling form is within 30 days of:

-- Within 30 days before graduation.
+- graduation;

-- Before transferring to another institution.
+- transferring to another institution;

-- Before withdrawal and leaves of absence.
+- withdrawing and institutional leaves of absence; or

-- When enrolled less than half-time.
+- when enrolled less than half-time.

 Federal Student Loan Repayment Plans